Croeso i Dosbarth Draenog!

 To help us to do this, we would like to share some of their adventures from last year….

 We started our year in September with the topic ‘Getting to Know You’ during which we focussed on building relationships with each other and becoming familiar with our indoor and outdoor environments.
-We all enjoyed exploring the ‘Dark Den’ with different sources of light during our topic on Night and Day and finding out about daytime and night-time animals.
-We had lots of fun dressing-up in night-time clothes and ‘reading’ each other stories in our bedroom role play area.
-We explored lots of Autumn artefacts, investigated a very large pumpkin and learnt about the traditions associated with Bonfire Night as part of this topic.
+As the weather cooled, we explored lots of Autumn artefacts, investigated a very large pumpkin and learnt about the traditions associated with Bonfire Night

 During December we enjoyed learning about some of the traditions associated with Christmas.
-We made and sent cards, decorated our Home Corner, recorded a Nativity play and some traditional Christmas songs for our families and enjoyed a Christmas party.
+We made and sent cards, decorated our Home Corner, performed a Nativity play with the Reception Class and learnt some traditional Christmas songs.
+We enjoyed a Christmas party and were very excited to have a visit from Santa and Mrs Claus.